morteng/SF4/VALIDATION.md

 ## Key Takeaways

-### Validation Logic
-1. **Data Type Awareness**:
-   - Always verify the data type of form field inputs before applying validation logic.
-   - Use `isinstance()` to check for `datetime` objects when working with date/time fields.

-2. **Timezone Handling**:
-   - Ensure all `datetime` objects are timezone-aware.
-   - Use `pytz.UTC.localize()` to add a timezone to naive `datetime` objects.

-3. **Future/Past Date Validation**:
-   - Validate that dates are within acceptable ranges (e.g., future dates for deadlines).
-   - Use `datetime.now(pytz.UTC)` for consistent timezone-aware comparisons.

-4. **Error Messages**:
-   - Use centralized error messages from `app/constants.py` for consistency.
-   - Provide clear, user-friendly error messages for validation failures.

 ### Custom Field Implementation
 1. **Handle All Arguments**:
    - Ensure custom fields properly handle all arguments passed to them (e.g., `validators`).